First name the five, the free peoples:

 - Humans: The most common race in any given setting, and often the default one for narrative POV.
 Humans are typically a much younger race than the others (generally meaning that they haven't been civilized as long) and are not typically taken very seriously by older factions.
 They're also often the most mundane group, being a lot less adept at magic, attuned to the environment, or otherwise "mystical" than others.
 They're the most likely species to be divided into multiple nations, which will likely be based on various historical civilizations, and tend to be more widespread than other races.
 These nations often don't get along well with one another; out of all races, humans are the ones most likely to be on both the side of Good and Evil.
 Humans are often perceived as uncouth and primitive by other civilized factions — in fact, it's far from rare for other groups to perceive humanity as only marginally more tolerable than the barbarian races.
 Human Subspecies may exist to further show how adaptive they are, and usually have their own defining traits.

 - Elves: Long-lived, pointy-eared and magical.
 Elves are usually portrayed as a far older civilization than humans, and will likely look down on the latter as unsophisticated children, but as long past their prime; they are usually either a Vestigial Empire or a truly Dying Race.
-They are usually either found in The Lost Woods, where they live In Harmony with Nature, or in shining marble cities.
+They are usually either found in an Enchanted Forest, where they live In Harmony with Nature, or in shining marble cities.
 Different works may blend these two extremes to various degrees or split them between different elven groups, often calling the former Wood Elves and the latter High Elves.
 They don't get along with dwarves, usually because of some ancient rivalry or slight, and tend to look down on humans as little more than barbarians.
 Dark elves may be present as a distinct kind of elves, usually with black skin and white hair, who live underground in an evil or at least amoral society; dark and non-dark elves typically despise one another, and dark elves usually have no positive relationships with any other race.
 Elves are also more likely than any other race to get into an Interspecies Romance with humans, producing half-elves.

 - Dwarves: Short, stout, bearded and fond of singing, drinking, mining and fighting.
 Dwarves — or "dwarfs" — are another group often portrayed as ancient and much more advanced than humanity, but diminishing and declining.
 Dwarves usually live in immense, richly decorated mountain holds, and are often master craftsmen and smiths.
 If any one race is making use of machinery and industry at a more than medieval level, it'll often be the dwarves.
 They don't get along with elves and like orcs even less, but tend to be on decent terms with humanity.